City of Sheffield

-The current city boundaries were set on 1 April 1974 by the provisions of the Local Government Act 1972, as part a reform of local government in England.
+The current city boundaries were set on 1 April 1974 by the provisions of the Local Government Act 1972, as part of a reform of local government in England.
 The city is a merger of two former local government districts; the unitary City and County Borough of Sheffield combined with the urban district of Stocksbridge and parts of the rural district of Wortley from the West Riding of Yorkshire.

-For its first 12 years the city had a two-tier system of local government; Sheffield City Council shared power with South Yorkshire County Council.
+For its first 12 years, the city had a two-tier system of local government; Sheffield City Council shared power with South Yorkshire County Council.
 Since the Local Government Act 1985 Sheffield City Council has effectively been a unitary authority, serving as the sole executive, deliberative and legislative body responsible for local policy, setting council tax, and allocating budget in the city, and is a member of the Sheffield City Region Partnership.
 The City of Sheffield is divided into three civil parishes and a single unparished area.